sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/readme.md

 - target-artifactory: The target Artifactory instance.
 - target-repo: The target repository in the target Artifactory instance.
 - transfer yes/no: Specify 'yes' to transfer files or 'no' to perform other operations without transferring.
-- root-folder (optional): The root folder to start the migration from (default is the "." i.e the repositoy's root directory).
+- root-folder (optional): The source repo root folder to start the migration from (default is the "." i.e the source repository's root directory).
+- target_repo_root_folder (optional): The target repo folder to  copy to.
+Note: If you have you specify any of the remaining `optional` parameters  then you have to specify the target_repo_root_folder.
+If not overriding the target_repo_root_folder specify it as an empty string i.e "" , so that you can pass the remaining optional parameters.
 - migrateFolderRecursively yes/no (optional): Specify 'yes' to migrate subfolders recursively or 'no' to only migrate the root folder (default is 'yes').
 - semicolon-separated exclude_folders (optional): List of folders to exclude from migration, separated by semicolons. ( default is ';.conan;')
 - parallel_count (optional): Counter to limit parallel  execution i.e max number of concurrent background